 Send Your Hair To Locks Of Love

 Some hair salons will send your hair into Locks of Love for you, others will not.
 Place your dry ponytail or braid in a resealable plastic bag.
 Hair must be in a ponytail or a braid to be donated.
 It's best to place and cut the ponytail when the hair is dry, rather than wet.
 Place a resealable plastic bag in a padded envelope and mail to Locks of Love, 234 Southern Blvd., West Palm Beach, FL 33405-2701.
-If you would like acknowledgment for your donation (which is a nice memento and especially great for kids that donate), you must fill out the hair donation form, or write your name and address on a full-size separate sheet of paper and include it inside the envelope.
+Fill out the hair donation form, or write your name and address on a full-size separate sheet of paper and include it inside the envelope.